hernesto27/SOA_Lab/SOA_Lab1/README.md

 1. Analysis of the application _**portalNewTec**_
 2. Calling external SOAP Web Service
-3. CEP Service Project in MULE
+3. CEP Service Project in MULE/ESB

 Prerequisites:
-    You should have installed all software listed in [previous step][step0].
+    You should have installed all software listed in previous step (step 0).

 1. **PortalNewTec**
 - Start the environment _**Ret Hat Developer Studio**_